 Gisel Ruiz has served as a member of our Board since May 2020.
 Ms. Ruiz has also served on the boards of directors of Cracker Barrel Old Country Store, Inc. since September 2020, of Univision Communications Inc. since November 2020, of Ulta Beauty, Inc. since March 2022, and of Executive Network Partnering Corporation from September 2020 to October 2022.
 Prior to that, Ms. Ruiz served as Executive Vice President and Chief Operating Officer of Sam's West, Inc., a national chain of membership-only retail warehouse clubs, from February 2017 to June 2019.
-Ms. Ruiz has also held multiple leadership positions at Walmart, Inc., both in the U.S. and International business segments, from 1992 through February 2017, including executive roles from 2010 to February 2017.
+Ms. Ruiz has also held multiple leadership positions at Walmart, Inc., both in the U.S. and international business segments from 1992 through February 2017, including executive roles from 2010 to February 2017.
 Ms. Ruiz served on the board of directors of Walmart de Mexico S.A.B. de CV, a multinational retail chain from October 2016 to May 2019.
 Ms. Ruiz received her B.S. in Marketing and is a graduate of the Retail Management Institute program at Santa Clara University.
-She is currently on the Santa Clara University board of advisors serving the Retail Management Institute and is a member of the university's board of trustees.
+She is currently on the Santa Clara University board of advisors serving the Retail Management Institute.
 We believe that Ms. Ruiz is qualified to serve on our Board because of her diverse business, management and leadership experience in the consumer and food industries.